EvelioMorales/Terraform-Dev-environment-Azure/README.md

 ![Virtual Network Comfirmation](https://github.com/EvelioMorales/Terraform-Dev-environment-Azure/blob/main/VirtualnetComfirmation.png)

-The following are State commands that can be ran after creating a new resource to verify the resource was created and to view the information on the resource created:
+I can check on the resources that have been deployed by going to Azure portal and viewing the resources or I can use *__State Commands__* .The following are State commands that can be ran after creating a new resource to verify the resource was created and to view the information on the resource created:

 ```terraform
 # State list will show resources created